 The University of Sheffield is committed to building a motivated and diverse University community, where staff and students demand the highest standards from each other and work together to maximise the benefits of difference.
 We aim to create a corporate culture that is inclusive at all levels and in every system and process.
 Through our Equality and Diversity Strategy and Action Plans - Excellence Through Inclusion - we will work with and listen to people from across the University and beyond, to hear and help them tell the positive stories about what we have achieved already through inclusion and what we should be doing in the future.

 Applicants should have (or expect to obtain) at least the equivalent of a 2.1 honours masters level degree in a relevant subject (e.g. engineering discipline, physics, (electro-)chemistry or equivalent).
 Experience with research, batteries, scanning electron microscopy and machine learning is desirable.

 Recipients will have access to multiple networking opportunities, industry visits, mentorship, internships, as well as quality experiences that will further develop knowledge, skills, and aspirations https://faraday.ac.uk/education-skills/phd-researchers/.

 In order to apply for a Faraday Institution PhD position, you need to do both of the following:

 1. Complete a Faraday Institution expression of interest form https://www.surveymonkey.co.uk/r/9B8V3NB

 Early application is strongly encouraged as if a suitable candidate is found then the advert may close before the end date.

-Funding covers home tuition fees and annual maintenance payments of at least the Research Council minimum for eligible UK and EU applicants.
+Funding covers home tuition fees and annual stipend of £20,000 for eligible UK and EU applicants.
 EU nationals must have lived in the UK for 3 years prior to the start of the programme to be eligible for a full award (fees and stipend).